wikimedia-gadgets/redwarn/.gitlab/issue_templates/Feature.md

 ## Context
 <!-- Describe how your suggestion would improve RedWarn, or the reason behind it being added. -->

-## Final checklist
-- [ ] I know how to properly use check boxes
-- [ ] I have not used any OwO's or UwU's in this issue.

 <!--- ONLY CHANGE ABOVE THIS LINE!!! -->
 /label ~"type::feature" ~"priority::needs triage"